manny-uncharted/ansible-config-mgt/roles/nginx/.github/ISSUE_TEMPLATE/bug_report.md

 ### Your environment

-- Version of the NGINX collection or specific commit
+- Version of the NGINX role or specific commit
 - Version of Ansible
 - Version of Jinja2 (if you are using any templating capability)
 - Target deployment platform